 I wish I would've known how easy and welcoming it is to meet with an advisor!
 They are literally trained to be kind and help you.
 Each of the universities I had attended had encouraged all students to reach out to academic advisors at any stage in their college career, by readily showing them how to set up appointments and informing them what to expect.
 What it comes down to, is that two brains are better than one and so I wish I wouldn’t have tried to figure it out on my own for so long!

 As much as any other topping deserves to be on a pizza, Yes.

 I can’t snap with my left hand.
 I’ve always snapped with the fingers on my right hand, so I just never learned.
 Whoops.

-Occasional mountain-biking, learning about business, playing guitar while my wife sings, design thinking, using an Instant Pot, basketball, Excel
+Occasional mountain-biking, coding, playing guitar while my wife sings, design thinking, evaluating films, using an Instant Pot, basketball, and Excel.